Client?

 Can I Let An Employee Go After They Give Notice?

-What Happens If An Employee Quit Without Notice?
+What Happens If An Employee Quits Without Notice?

 You may be able to deduct an amount (usual up to one week’s pay) from their final pay if the award or registered agreement allows for it.
 If so, you can only withhold from their wages, not from any other entitlements owed to the employee.

-Can I Withhold Pay If An Employee Quit Without Notice?
+Can I Withhold Pay If An Employee Quits Without Notice?

 It depends on the applicable award or agreement.
 Most awards say that an employer can deduct up to one week’s wages from an employee’s pay if: